madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 .. todo:: Fix the duplicate misplaced axis zeros. ask on SO
 .. todo:: Also ask how to make proper axis labels
+.. todo:: Make the y-axis reach all the way up and down.
+Seems like a bug.

 .. table:: Numerical values corresponding to the example in \
    :numref:`reei-exp-plot`.